 - All additional staff costs arising from the epidemic.

 The European Union Solidarity Fund (EUSF) will finance part of public spending, calculated as follows:

 - 2.5% of the total amount of public spending below €1.5 billion in 2011 prices, or 0.3 of its GNI, plus

 - 6% of the total amount of public spending above the same threshold.

-If, for any reason, the budgetary resources available in 2020 (around €800 million in total) are insufficient for the Commission to be able to award the full amounts as calculated by the above method, it will reduce the amounts disbursed so as to divide the budget available fairly among all eligible applicants.
+If, for any reason, the budgetary resources available (around €800 million were forecasted at the moment of adoption of the amended EUSF Regulation in March 2020) are insufficient to award the full amounts as calculated by the above method, the amounts will be reduced so as to divide the budget available fairly among all eligible applicants.

 - Regulation (EU) No 461/2020 of the European Parliament and of the Council of 30/03/2020 amending Council regulation (EC) No 2012/2002